open-cluster-management-io/addon-contrib/resource-usage-collect-addon/README.md

 In this repo, I developed an addon through addon-freamwork, this addon is mainly used to collect resource usage information on the cluster, and generate an addonplacementscore under the cluster namespace of the hub.

+More details refer to [Extend the multicluster scheduling capabilities with placement](https://open-cluster-management.io/scenarios/extend-multicluster-scheduling-capabilities/)

 # Quickstart
 ## Prepare